Vincit/multi-user-test-runner/README.md

 Usage is simple:

 1. Create a configured abstract class by extending `AbstractUserRole` class and implement methods
-1. Configure runner and default expected annotation with `MultiUserTestConfig`
+1. Configure runner and default expected annotation with `@MultiUserTestConfig`
 1. Create a test class which is extended from your configured class.
 1. Add `@TestUsers` annotation for your test class
 1. Write test methods